keerv1018/LLM-CHESS-GAME/README.md

  - AI Integration: RESTful API calls to various LLM providers
  - Imported chess.js library for move validation and game state

-# Development
-This is a pure client-side application with no build requirements.
-Just open the `index.html` file to run locally.